AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 Great job!
 That was a lot of information about Web SDK and Launch.
 There is a lot more to it as well which you can explore during your own implementation, but those are the basics to help you get started.

+>[!NOTE]
+>
+>Now that you are done with the Streaming Ingestion lesson, you can remove the [!UICONTROL Prod] sandbox from your `Luma Tutorial Platform` product profile

 Now you can move on to [Merge Policies](create-merge-policies.md!